TheTechDivinity/svc-dataset-maker/README.md

 a training set for so-vits-svc (/dataset/dataset/raw/name) in whatever location you want.

-Tip: put these script on your so-vits-svc folder so you don't have to set path or move the files into there
+Tip: put the script on your so-vits-svc folder so you don't have to set path or move the files into there

 # How to use: